Aki0x137/Obsidian-Backups/Rust Notes/Ownership & Borrowing.md

 }
 ```

 We would like 's' to use a reference to string, while `num` as owned value.
-If we use the
+If we use the below code:
 ```rust
  let (s, num) = &tuple;
 ```